 Protein is essential for many processes in your body: It functions as a hormone, enzyme, and antibody.
 In general, protein can be found in muscles, bone, skin, hair, and many other body parts and tissues.

 When it comes to protein, you’ll most likely hear the term “biological value” (or BV) at some point.
 The biological value of a hen’s egg is fixed at 100.
 The higher the biological value of a certain food, the more similar the protein contained is to our own body’s protein, and the easier it can be transformed into endogenous protein.
 The BV of beef amounts to 92, that of rice is 81.
-With that being said, the human body needs both animal and vegetable protein.
-For an optimal protein intake, it’s best to combine the two.
-By combining animal and vegetable protein, you can increase their biological value.
-A few examples for dishes with an ideal BV:

 - Casseroles with egg and potatoes